Why does Texas Tech University (Texas Tech University) require non-immigrant students

-Why are AHP subscribers required to pay the medical service fee each semester to access
+Why are AHP subscribers required to pay the Student Health and Wellness Fee each semester

-care at Student Health Services?
-The medical service fee is the mechanism which allows Student Health Services to do
+to access care at Student Health Services?
+The Student Health and Wellness fee is the mechanism which allows Student Health Services

-students pay the medical service fee, Student Health is able to effectively waive
+students pay the Student Health and Wellness Fee, Student Health is able to effectively

-copayments and deductibles for all services received at Student Health.
-For AHP subscribers
+waive copayments and deductibles for all services received at Student Health.
+For

-in particular, this means that all services received at Student Health Services are
+AHP subscribers in particular, this means that all services received at Student Health

 Who is covered by this requirement?
 All enrolled students at Texas Tech University in any non-immigrant status (not U.S.